wp-plugins/powerpress/readme.txt

  = Why doesn't Blubrry Powerpress include media statistics? = Blubrry Powerpress does not include media statistics.
 This is not because Blubrry has its own statistics service, although that's a good reason by itself.
 Maintaining and calculating statistics is a resource and server intensive task that would add bloat to an otherwise lightweight Wordpress podcasting plugin.
 We recommend you use your media hosting's statistics and you're more than welcome to use the [Blubrry Statistics service](http://www.blubrry.com/podcast_statistics/) as well.

+ = Looking for a better Audio Player? =
+ Check out the <a href="http://wpaudioplayer.com" target="_blank" title="WP Audio Player 2.0">WP Audio Player 2.0</a>.
+The WP Audio Player 2.0 options include theme colors, initial volume, player width and more.

 == Installation ==
 1. Copy the entire directory from the downloaded zip file into the /wp-content/plugins/ folder.
 2. Activate the "Blubrry Powerpress" plugin in the Plugin Management page.